Wo steckt der Wurm - die 10 wichtigsten Mezcal Fakten - Pacific & Lime

 The best Mezcal: quality levels and product classes

-- Mezcal Industrial: Production using modern mechanical processes
+• Mezcal Industrial: production using modern mechanical processes

-- Mezcal Artesanal: mostly handmade
+• Mezcal Artesanal: largely handmade

-- Joven/Blanco: white mezcal with a maximum storage period of two months
+• Joven/Blanco: white Mezcal with a maximum storage period of two months

-Mezcal: an economic engine of a region
+Mezcal: an economic engine for a region

 No chance for excess and carelessness